Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Take advantage of discounts, deals and other price reductions.
 There are a lot of ways to save money on car insurance, and you can leverage these with imported vehicles too.

-Getting cover for imported cars is, in many ways, more difficult than it should be.
-Difficulties may emerge because of the following issues:
+Getting coverage for imported cars is, in many ways, more difficult than it should be.

 - Performance differences: People often don’t go to the trouble of importing low-end cars, so there’s a good chance that your premiums will be inflated right from the start because it’s simply a more powerful vehicle.

-You can find the cheapest imported car insurance by getting several quotes from standard insurers with cover for special vehicles.
+Find the cheapest imported car insurance after getting several quotes from standard insurers with cover for special vehicles.
 Then compare these with the quotes provided by specialist insurers.

 Depending on your vehicle, the insurer and the cover, you could find a small price difference, or an enormous difference of 50% or more.